 A 27-year law enforcement veteran with ties to the area has been appointed the city of Monroe’s next chief of police.

-Mayor Friday Ellis appointed Victor “Vic” Zordan late Friday following a week of interviews by the Mayor and a committee of top officials designated by the Mayor.
+Mayor Friday Ellis appointed Victor “Vic” Zordan on Oct.
+16 following a week of interviews by the mayor and a committee of top officials designated by the mayor.

 Zordan was one of 10 eligible candidates for the chief of police position.

 “Vic Zordan distinguished himself as a clear leader who embodies solid traditional law enforcement experience and a vision for how policing must evolve to work in a modern society.
 I am confident he will work to ensure the Monroe Police Department is regarded as a premier entity that can provide the best service to its citizens,” Ellis said.